The New Search Engine Playbook:

 One of the easiest ways to outperform competitors is simply to be more helpful.
 Use richer examples, clearer explanations, and structured visuals.
 LLMs prefer citing pages that offer the most complete, confidently verifiable understanding of a topic.

-5. Refresh Old Content for AEO – Not Just SEO
+5. Refresh Old Content for AI Search

 Most legacy content is too: